Capgemini/microsoft-team-labs/SpecFlow/Introduction.md

 Here you can see how using this shared, behaviour driven approach to defining requirements has resulted in a clear and easy to understand user requirement that can be easily adapted into an automated test with minimal effort from the tester.

+For more information on BDD and how we integrate this into our projects you can read the docuementation [here](https://capgeminiuk.visualstudio.com/Microsoft%20Community/_wiki/wikis/Microsoft-Community.wiki/839/Create-and-Sign-Off-Detailed-User-Stories).

 # What is Power Apps Specflow Bindings?